skyrid3r698/dc_prep/README.md

 - moves all found Terminalservers to newly created OU "Terminalserver"
 - adds FSLogix.adml and admx to the centralstore
-- Creates and preconfigures the FSLogix GPO and links them to Terminalserver OU → FSLogix is fully configured after this and can be used immidiently
+- Creates and preconfigures the FSLogix GPO and links them to Terminalserver OU
+- Configures a setting to exclude Teams cache from Users VHDX to prevent bloating the VHDX → FSLogix is fully configured after this and can be used immidiently
 ### if UserList: y
 - AD-Users are being created as provided in the csv-List